-- Words account for 7%

 - Body language accounts for 55% of the message.

 - Tone of voice accounts for 38%

+- Words only account for 7%

-Beaumont Laboratory's Professional Bi-Directional Communication Mantra
+The Laboratory's Professional Bi-Directional Communication Mantra

 The right people, at the right time, in the right place, in the right spirit, about the right issue.